North Sydney Technical High School: Site sale and redevelopment

 The Old Lions (the school's old boys' union), the North Shore Historical Society and North Sydney Council disputed the sale as they were concerned about the welfare of the former school.
 In June 1987 the Heritage Minister Bob Carr responded to their outcry by listing the school and surrounding property on the NSW Heritage Act- Permanent Conservation Order, thus insuring the original school building and the three old Moreton Bay fig trees (Ficus macrophylla) would be conserved.

-The sale was managed by Raine and Horne, North Sydney and tenders closed on 11 May 1987.
+The sale was managed by Raine & Horne, North Sydney and tenders closed on 11 May 1987.
 A total of fourteen companies provided tenders, and prices started from $33 million.
-The 1.08 ha site was bought by Euro-National Properties Ply Ltd and Industrial Equity Ltd for a record $47.1 million.
+The 1.08 ha site was bought by Euro-National Properties and Industrial Equity for $47.1 million.
 The winning proposal boasted a new 36-level landmark tower with red brown granite and bronze glass facade and a polished granite lobby.
 The $400 million landmark complex would provide 40000 m2 of commercial office space and 8000 m2 of retail space, include a day-care centre and parking for 497 cars.
-The scheme was designed by DGH International Pty Ltd with interior design by the Australian designers Rice Daubney Group.
+The scheme was designed by DGH International with interior design by the Australian designers Rice Daubney.
 Developer John Tierney and his partners Maurice and Tony Green (of The Green Hotel Corporation) were in charge of the restoration and conversion of the former school into a boutique pub/restaurant.
-Construction started in 1989 by Metroplaza Construction Ltd.
+Construction started in 1989 by Metroplaza Construction.